Jinwen-XU/minimalist/README.md

     - minimart.cls : class for typesetting articles
     - minimbook.cls : class for typesetting books

-    They can be used with any LaTeX engine.
+    They can be used with any major TeX engine.
 Currently they have native support to English and French typesetting.
 (I have planed to add more language support)

 - Derivative part (they have separate pages on CTAN):